indepth-dev/community/files/en-us/tutorials/react/visualize-data-in-react-with-d3.md

 ```
 Well, this is a large amount of code!

-You don’t need to run through all of it — the gist is that we have 6 <circle>s, and every 2 seconds, we randomly choose some of them to show up.
+You don’t need to run through all of it — the gist is that we have 6 `<circle>`, and every 2 seconds, we randomly choose some of them to show up.

 Okay, so you can see that the above gist is hard to scan.
 But how can we implement this using React?